RobEin/ANTLR4-parser-for-Python-3.12/port_Python3/README.md

 #### Command line example:
-- first copy the two grammar files and the example.py to this directory then run the transformGrammar.py to modify the grammars for the Python target:
+- first copy the two grammar files and the example.py to this directory:

 Unix:
 ```bash